nightroman/FarNet/PowerShellFar/README.md

 host in the genuine console environment with powerful user interface and tools.

 PowerShellFar exposes the FarNet API and provides various ways of invoking commands and viewing the results.
-It includes cmdlets, modules, and scripts designed for Far Manager.
+It includes cmdlets and scripts designed for Far Manager.
 Colorer takes care of editor syntax highlighting.

-PowerShell Core comes with PowerShellFar and runs scripts in Far Manager.

 **Project FarNet**